Getting your Trinity Audio player ready... |

 In Conclusion

 Remember, whatever your GMAT score goal, with the right attitude and a smart study plan, you CAN earn the score you need to be competitive at Kellogg.
-Consider the GMAT one more opportunity to show off your skills to admissions, and do everything you can to take advantage of that opportunity!
+Consider the GMAT as one more opportunity to show off your skills to admissions, and do everything you can to take advantage of that opportunity!

 Consider the GMAT one more opportunity to show off your skills to admissions, and do everything you can to take advantage of that opportunity!